TV Off

 "TV Off" (stylized in all lowercase) is a song by American rapper Kendrick Lamar from his sixth studio album, GNX (2024).
 It was released on November 26, 2024, as one of the album's first singles through PGLang and Interscope Records.
-It features guest vocals by rapper Lefty Gunplay and was produced by Sounwave, Jack Antonoff, Mustard, Kamasi Washington, Sean Momberger and Larry "Larry Jayy" Sanders.
+It features guest vocals by rapper Lefty Gunplay and was produced by Sounwave, Jack Antonoff, Mustard, Kamasi Washington, Sean Momberger, and Larry "Larry Jayy" Sanders.
+It was Billboard magazine's number-two rap song on the 2025 Year-End Hot Rap Songs chart, held from the top spot by Lamar's own "Luther."

 Background

 Upon release, "TV Off" emerged as one of the standout tracks on the album, mainly due to its sonic resemblance to the Mustard-produced "Not Like Us", released earlier in 2024.
 According to Mustard, the similarities were "definitely intentional" and revealed that it was recorded around the same time as "Not Like Us" in May 2024 but at two different times, hence the beat switches.
 The song was especially noted for Lamar screaming Mustard's name as a transition between the two parts, subsequently popularized as a meme.

 Lamar performed the second half of the song as the closing number to his Super Bowl LIX halftime show with Mustard as the guest.